-Final spacing should be 12" - 18".
+The final spacing should be 12″ – 18″.

 You can also root cuttings.

 Days to Germination: 10 – 20 days.

-The soil should be fertile, and well drained.
+The soil should be fertile, and well-drained.
 Fertilize regularly during the season, every 1-2 months, with a general-purpose fertilizer.

 These plants do well in wet soil.
 Make sure to provide ample water, especially in dry summer months.
 Mulch around plants, to help retain soil moisture.